Spanish Stocks, Bonds Under Pressure After Catalan Vote

 "These events are very uncertain and difficult to predict and investors are focused on economic growth and earnings growth," said Jon Adams, investment strategist with BMO Global Asset Management.
 Among political concerns in Europe, "We're more worried about Italian elections and German coalition talks," he added.

+European equity funds extended their longest outflow streak in more than a year in the week leading up to the vote, according to fund-tracker EPFR Global, suggesting some of the risk is already reflected in the market.
+Spain's IBEX 35 is down 1.5% so far this quarter, compared with a 0.6% gain for the Stoxx Europe 600.

-Elsewhere in markets, bitcoin slumped to $13,200 from $15,800 in barely three hours during Asian trading, and was last at $13,866, according to CoinDesk.
+Elsewhere, bitcoin slumped to $13,200 from $15,800 in barely three hours during Asian trading, and was last at $13,457, according to CoinDesk.
 Bitcoin has wiped out one-fourth of its market value in the past 24 hours and lost about $121 billion of its total market value in less than a week.

+This year alone, it has posted five separate drawdowns of 20% or more from an all-time high, according to Bespoke Investment Group.

 Many of the other big cryptocurrencies also fell significantly, with Bitcoin Cash prices slumping by one-quarter at one point over the past day.

-Investors withdrew $14.5 billion from equity funds in the most recent week as investors watched the tax bill make its way through a final vote in the House--the largest outflow since Britain's vote to leave the European Union, according to Bank of America Merrill Lynch analysis of EPFR Global data.
-Some investors believe the tax cut was already priced into U.S. stocks ahead of the vote, underscoring the muted reaction in markets.
+Futures pointed to a 0.1% opening gain for the S&P 500, on track to end the week higher ahead of the Christmas holiday.
+Shares of U.S. banks and energy firms rose Thursday after several companies pledged to share the benefits of Republicans' tax cuts with their employees, snapping a two-day losing streak.

+Congress also passed a stopgap spending bill to keep the government funded through mid-January, avoiding a looming shutdown.

 Later Friday, the U.S. releases the price index for personal-consumption expenditures--the Federal Reserve's preferred inflation gauge.
-Many investors cite a rise in inflation as a key market risk for 2018.
+Investors will be watching closely as many cite a rise in inflation as a key market risk for 2018.

-BMO's Mr. Adams said the tax bill could exacerbate inflationary pressures next year, just as the temporary dampening effects of telecom pricing and medical costs wear off.
+"We've seen some wage pressures building and the tax bill could come into effect next year at the same time we see temporary dampening pressures on inflation unwind," said Mr. Adams, pointing to factors such as telecom pricing and medical costs.

+Earlier, Asia-Pacific stocks were mostly higher in muted trading ahead of the holidays.

 Jeannette Neumann and Steven Russolillo contributed to this article.